 DJ controllers offer the most functionality at the lowest price!

 DJ software plays a huge part in your decision making when it comes to buying your first DJ controller.
 Without the software the controller doesn’t work!
-The two main DJ software we will be discussing are Rekordbox DJ vs Serato DJ.
+The main DJ softwares we will be discussing are Rekordbox DJ, Traktor Pro 3 and Serato DJ.

 Rekordbox DJ is developed by Pioneer DJ, one of the most popular DJ brands.
 Their CDJs and mixers are found in nearly every DJ booth around the world.
 Pioneer DJ have developed their own range of controllers to work with their own DJ software, Rekordbox.